lukaszcz/coqhammer/README.md

 "close to" first-order logic and lemmas from the standard library or similar.

-Since version 1.2 the CoqHammer distribution includes automated reasoning tactics based on a proof search procedure for the Calculus of Inductive Constructions.
+Since version 1.2, the CoqHammer distribution includes automated reasoning tactics based on a general proof search procedure for the Calculus of Inductive Constructions.
 These tactics are used in CoqHammer's reconstruction backend, but they may also be installed and used separately.
-See the "Tactics" section below.
+See the [Tactics](#Tactics) section below.

 Requirements
 ------------